 Our research

-Our research initiatives, along with improvements to the screening program in 2017, have resulted in cervical cancer being set to become eradicated in Australia by 2035.
+Our research initiatives, along with improvements to the National Cervical Screening Program and HPV immunisation program, have resulted in cervical cancer being on track be eliminated in Victoria as early as 2035.

 In a worldwide breakthrough in 2017, our very own epidemiologists helped find new genetic variants to explain why women with a family history have a higher risk of breast cancer.
 Working with 300 different institutions across six continents, researchers found 72 new genetic variants that predict the risk of developing breast cancer.
 The findings will help inform improved risk prediction, both for the general population and for BRCA1 mutation carriers.